Zydak/Vulkan-Path-Tracer/README.md

 Application is simple, it creates window and vulkan instance, and then delegates the rendering into the Editor component.

-Editor manages the UI rendering as well as path tracer and post processor componenets.
+Editor manages the UI rendering as well as path tracer and post processor components.
 It retrieves the user input through the UI and feeds it into the path tracer and post processor to modify their behaviour.

 Path tracer is an isolated component, it has no knowledge of the editor.
 The data to it is passed by get/set functions.
 This way the communication happens through these small defined channels so there is no coupling between the two, the editor can be easily swapped out.
 The component itself manages the path tracing, as an input it takes scene filepath and spits out path traced image as an output.
 It creates and manages all resources needed for path tracing (materials, cameras, mesh buffers).
 The only way to interact with it (apart from previously mentioned get/set functions) is calling `PathTrace()` which will schedule the work on the GPU.

-Post processor also is an isolated component, it has not knowledge of the editor.
+Post processor also is an isolated component, it has no knowledge of the editor.
 As an input it takes HDR image and as output it gives post processed LDR image.
 The only way to interact with it is a set of get/set functions and `PostProcess()` function which does the actual post processing.
 Right now it doesn't do much, there's just bloom, exposure, gamma and ACES tonemapping.

 Shaders are where all actual work happens.
 For a shading language I chose Slang since it has good compatibility with Vulkan and is generally nice to work with.
 The structure here is your classic RT pipeline in any API with the main 3 shaders dictating the code flow: